IBM-Cloud/docs/services/mobileaccess/protecting-resources-java.md

 ## Before you begin
 {: #before-you-begin}
-* You must be familiar with developing Liberty for Java applications on {{site.data.keyword.bluemix}}.
+* You must be familiar with developing Liberty for Java applications on {{site.data.keyword.Bluemix}}.
 For more information, see [Liberty for Java](https://www.{DomainName}/docs/starters/liberty/index.html).

 ## Installing the {{site.data.keyword.amashort}} Server SDK
 {: #installing-server-sdk}